Traewelling/traewelling/privacypolicy_en.md

 If an e-mail address is provided, we use it for important notifications regarding your account.

 The processing of data entered during registration is based on your consent (Art.
 6 para.
-1 lit. a DSGVO).
+1 lit. a GDPR).
 For information on storage periods and account deletion, please refer to the "Deleting your account" section.

 ## Storage period of contributions and comments